gsferreira/gsferreira.github.com/src/courses/url-shortener-in-dotnet.md

 Will this work for non-Azure cloud providers?
 </summary>
 <div class="pb-6 text-gray-600 dark:text-gray-300">
 While we use Azure in the course, the principles and patterns we teach are applicable to any cloud provider.
-You'll learn universal concepts about scalability, security, and monitoring.
+You'll learn universal concepts about system design and scalability.
 </div>
 </details>